-Tom joined Marshall Dennehey Warner Coleman & Goggin in 1997 and has developed considerable experience in the area of workers' compensation, teaching the first course in this subject as an adjunct professor at Widener University.
-Tom also has gained extensive experience defending cases in the areas of premises liability, motor vehicle, products liability, torts, negligence defense, professional liability, and law enforcement.
-He currently handles major litigation for large clients in all of these areas.
+Tom joined Marshall Dennehey Warner Coleman & Goggin in 1997 and has considerable experience defending and trying cases in the areas of premises liability, motor vehicle, products liability, torts, professional liability and law enforcement.
+He currently handles major litigation for large and small clients in all of these areas in both Delaware and Maryland.
+As a member of the SIU practice group, he handles fraud litigation and medical provider investigations also in Maryland and Delaware.

 Tom is a graduate of C.W.
 Post College.
-After graduation he moved to Delaware from New York where he grew up.
+He moved to Delaware in 1980 from New York where he grew up.
 Prior to beginning law school in 1987, he was a police officer in New Castle, Delaware.
-While a police officer, he worked as a detective, investigating a full range of cases from property crimes to homicides.
+He worked as a detective, investigating a full range of cases from property crimes to homicides and developed interview and investigative skills and techniques which have proved valuable as an attorney.

 While a student at Widener University School of Law, Tom worked for the Delaware Department of Natural Resources & Environmental Control where he drafted water pollution regulations.
-Following graduation from Widener, he served as law clerk to the Honorable Henry Du Pont Ridgely, President Judge, and the Honorable Myron T. Steele in the Superior Court.
-He also worked at several area law firms.
+Upon graduation from Widener, he served as law clerk to the Honorable Henry Du Pont Ridgely, President Judge, and the Honorable Myron T. Steele in the Superior Court.
+He received the Wapner Neuman Award for Excellence in Scholarship and Oral Advocacy and for his participation in Clinical Programs.
+He went on to teach Trial Advocacy and Advanced Trial Advocacy Courses.

 Tom is an active member of his community.
-He has been a volunteer firefighter for 28 years, working with local fire companies.
-He is a water rescue instructor with the Delaware State Fire School and the Department of Natural Resources.
-He is also an amateur radio operator involved in emergency communications.
+He is a volunteer firefighter with over 29 years of active service; was a water rescue instructor with the Delaware State Fire School and the Department of Natural Resources; and, is an amateur radio operator involved in emergency communications having coordinated the activities of the Hurricane Watch Net's response to Hurricane Sandy.

 Tom formerly held a US Coast Guard Captain's License and remains an avid boater, teaching boating classes and water rescue.
 As an avid scuba diver, Tom ran the New Castle County Dive Team for a number of years.